Cyprus in the Eurovision Song Contest 2011

-Cyprus participated in the Eurovision Song Contest 2011 with the song "San aggelos s'agapisa" written by Andreas Anastasiou and Michalis Antoniou.
+Cyprus was represented at the Eurovision Song Contest 2011 with the song "San aggelos s'agapisa" written by Andreas Anastasiou and Michalis Antoniou.
 The song was performed by Christos Mylordos.
 The Cypriot broadcaster Cyprus Broadcasting Corporation (CyBC) organised the talent show Performance in order to select the Cypriot artist for the 2011 contest in Düsseldorf, Germany.
-The talent show featured 39 contestants and resulted in the selection of Christos Mylordos as the winning artist at the final on 10 September 2010, where nine contestants remained.
+The talent show featured 39 contestants and resulted in the selection of Mylordos as the winning artist at the final on 10 September 2010, where nine contestants remained.
 The Cypriot song, "San aggelos s'agapisa", was presented to the public on 20 January 2011.

 Cyprus was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2011.
 Performing during the show in position 9, "San aggelos s'agapisa" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
-It was later revealed that Cyprus placed eighteenth out of the 19 participating countries in the semi-final with 16 points.
+It was later revealed that Cyprus placed 18th out of the 19 participating countries in the semi-final with 16 points.